rtoal/musick/README.md

 # musick

-A cool app written in CSSI
+A cool app written in CSSI.

+This runs on *Google App Engine*.
+It keeps track of:

+  * Songs
+  * Artists
+  * Albums